-The small port of Agios Stefanos, at Corfu’s most westerly point, is the jumping off spot for these islands.
-There are a series of boat trips that allow day trippers to pop over to these tiny islands.
-With a total population of less than 2000 inhabitants and limited tourism, this is a great day out if you want to see traditional Corfu culture, meet warm and welcoming locals and eat food that captures the true taste of the simple Greek life.
+The small port of Agios Stefanos, at Corfu’s most westerly point, is the jumping-off spot for these islands.
+There are a series of boat trips that allow day-trippers to pop over to these tiny islands.
+With a total population of fewer than 2000 inhabitants and limited tourism, this is a great day out if you want to see traditional Corfu culture, meet warm and welcoming locals and eat food that captures the true taste of the simple Greek life.

 Easter in Corfu – Smashing!

 It’s impossible to visit any of the major Mediterranean countries at Easter and not be swept up in the very traditional and solemn processions and traditions.
 As a rule, it is best advised to have the fridge of your Greek villa well-stocked at Easter time as so many shops and supermarkets go into hibernation to honour the most important festival on the Christian calendar.
 Corfu is no exception but in one point it is really most unique and that is the tradition of smashing earthenware pots onto the streets on Easter Sunday.